 All joking aside, implementing an automation platform (like HubSpot) is a critical step towards digital transformation.
-The infrastructure was built to collect various information along the customer journey, store it in a safe and accessible way, and provide features and functionality to scale interactions and campaigns.
+The infrastructure was built to collect important information along the customer journey, store it in a safe and accessible way, and provide sales and marketing teams with features and functionality to scale interactions and campaigns.

 Where to Start

 You can hire an expert.
-Most platform implementations do come with a "success manager" to help make the implementation go smoothly, but don't be fooled.
-This still means someone ON YOUR TEAM needs to do the heavy lifting and make everything work.
+It's worth noting that most platform implementations do come with a "success manager" to help make the implementation go smoothly, but don't be fooled.
+This still means someone ON YOUR TEAM needs to do the heavy lifting to make everything work.

-The latter part is why I teamed up with two women to form Full Circle Lead.
-We've worked in HubSpot across the marketing and sales experience so we can assist you with the evaluation, selection, and setup of a marketing CRM/Automation platform.
+Fun Fact: The latter reason is why I teamed up with two women to form Full Circle Lead.
+Together we work in HubSpot across the marketing and sales experience so we can assist our clients with the evaluation, selection, and setup of a marketing CRM/Automation platform.

 Timeline & Investment

 If you're considering implementing a marketing CRM/Automation platform, this information may be helpful.
-As an independent consultant and at Full Circle, we do our best work when we are viewed as an extension of your existing team, and we will work with you for as long or as little as you want.
-We think automation is amazing when it's done right, and it pains us to see teams invest in a tool and fail to make it effective.
+As an independent consultant and with my extended team at Full Circle Lead, we do our best work when we're considered an extension of your existing team, and we will work with you for as long or as little as you want.
+We think automation is pretty amazing when it's done right, and it pains us to see teams invest in a tool and fail to make it effective.

 While every business is different, especially in terms of technology and integration support, a typical marketing automation implementation can take as little as 30 days.
 Here’s how that usually works for our clients: